programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 spaCy's pipeline includes a way to count the number of each part of speech tag that appears in each document (ex. # times NOUN tag appears in a document, # times VERB tag appears, etc).
 This is called using ```doc.count_by(spacy.attrs.POS)``` Here's how it works on a single sentence.

-{% figure.html filename="cCORPUS-ANALYSIS-WITH-SPACY20.png" caption="Figure 20: Part of speech indexing for words in example sentence" %}
+{% include figure.html filename="cCORPUS-ANALYSIS-WITH-SPACY20.png" caption="Figure 20: Part of speech indexing for words in example sentence" %}

 The output is a dictionary that lists the unique index of each part of speech and the number of times that part of speech has appeared in the example sentence.
 To associate the actual parts-of-speech associated with each index, a new dictionary can be created which replaces the index of each part of speech for its label.
 In the example below, it's now possible to see which parts-of-speech tags correspond to which counts.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY21.png" caption="Figure 21: Indexing updated to show part-of-speech labels" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY21.png" caption="Figure 21: Indexing updated to show part-of-speech labels" %}

 To get the same type of dictionary for each text in the DataFrame, a for loop can be created to nest the above process.